 Test systems for laboratory diagnostics

 EUROIMMUN’s test systems for the diagnosis of arbovirus infections can reliably detect acute and past infections.
-The broad portfolio includes, among others, a PCR-based ZIKV assay and an ELISA-based DENV assay for reliable and clear pathogen detection based on virus genome or antigen.
-Both test systems are ideally suited for acute diagnostics during the viraemic phase.
+The broad portfolio includes, among others, an ELISA-based DENV assay for reliable and clear pathogen detection based on the DENV-specific NS1 antigen.
+The test system is ideally suited for acute diagnostics during the viraemic phase.
 After viraemia, antibody detection is of great diagnostic importance: specific antibodies can be detected several days after the onset of symptoms.
 The detection of specific IgM antibodies or a significant increase in the specific IgG titer indicates an acute infection.
 For serological diagnostics, EUROIMMUN also offers a comprehensive range of ELISAs and indirect immunofluorescence tests (IIFT), which enable the detection of antibodies against TBEV, WNV, ZIKV and DENV, among others.
 The Arbovirus Fever Mosaic 2, for example, combines BIOCHIPs with different substrates (ZIKV, CHIKV, DENV type 1 – 4), so that this IIFT test system is designed for simultaneous antibody detection and can thus be optimally used for differential diagnostics.
 Parallel analysis of different parameters is also possible using ELISA.
-EUROIMMUN’s flexible automation solutions make the process even more efficient: with the EUROLabWorkstation ELISA, for example, 15 ELISA plates each with up to 12 different parameters can be processed per run.